simonen/obsidian/LINUX 1/NETWORK SERVICES/OpenVPN.md

 cipher AES-256-GCM
 ```

-`server NETWORK MASK`: server will take the first address of the network pool and assign the rest to incoming VPN connections
+- `server NETWORK MASK`: server will take the first address of the network pool and assign the rest to incoming VPN connections
-`tls-auth`: 0 for the server, 1 for the client
+- `tls-auth`: 0 for the server, 1 for the client
-`keepalive`: (ping every N seconds) (wait for response seconds)
+- `keepalive`: (ping every N seconds) (wait for response seconds)
-`verb [0-11]` : verbosity level, 0 = no logging
+- `verb [0-11]` : verbosity level, 0 = no logging
-`user/group [USER]`: user/group to run openvp as.
+- `user/group [USER]`: user/group to run openvp as.
-`persist [tun/key]`: allow OpenVPN to retain sufficient privileges to work with the network and SSL after the privilege drop.
+- `persist [tun/key]`: allow OpenVPN to retain sufficient privileges to work with the network and SSL after the privilege drop.

 To stat the VPN connection on both, server and client

-`openvpn /etc/openvpn/server.conf `
+- `openvpn /etc/openvpn/{server|client}.conf `
-`openvpn /etc/openvpn/client.conf`
 #### Routing

 Route traffic from one internal network to another through the tunnel